beneenfune/cse15l-lab-reports/week2-lab-report.md

 1. go to [Visual Studio Code](https://code.visualstudio.com/) and follow instructions to install the application based on which system you have, including OSX for Mac and Windows for PC

-you now have VScode downloaded to your computer
+You now have VScode downloaded to your computer.

 ## 2. Remotely Connecting